Meet Our Highly-Trained Eating Disorder Specialists

 Lori Schwartz, M.D.

 Dr. Schwartz graduated from University of Illinois College of Medicine in 2009.
 She completed her residency in psychiatry in 2013 and fellowship in child and adolescent psychiatry in 2015, both at the University of Maryland/Sheppard Pratt program.
 She served as chief resident from 2014-2015 during her fellowship.
 During her residency she became interested in the treatment of individuals with eating disorders and worked on The Center for Eating Disorders' inpatient unit prior to graduating.
 During her fellowship, she continued working with CED in the inpatient and partial hospitalization programs.
 She currently sees individuals in the Intensive Outpatient Program and at the outpatient department.
-Dr. Schwartz is board certified in Psychiatry.
+Dr. Schwartz is board certified in adult psychiatry and child and adolescent psychiatry.

 Nancy Wahls, M.D.